Travel

 Do consider buying duty free alcohol or anything else when you are off the ship though – you hand it in when you get back on until you get home – as there may not be a store at your final disembarkation terminal.

-Extra money spent per day: Total average per shore day (there were three) of $50AUS.
+Extra money spent per day: total average per shore day (there were three) of $55 NZD.

 Drinks packages